CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Cinematographic agents

 \subsection{Drone + gimbal}

-The drone and gimbal are used to move and orientate the cinematographic camera in the environment.
+The drone and gimbal move and orientate the cinematographic camera in the environment.
 Since our principal aim is to control the intrinsic parameters of the camera, we consider a simplified control model of the pair.
-In particular, we model the state of the drone considering only its position, $\mathbf{p}_d \in \mathbb{R_d}^{3},$ and velocity, $\mathbf{v}_d = \mathbf{\dot{p}}_d \in \mathbb{R}_d^{3}$.
+In particular, we model the state of the drone considering only its position, $\mathbf{p}_{d,k} \in \mathbb{R}^{3},$ and velocity, $\mathbf{v}_{d,k} = \mathbf{\dot{p}}_{d,k} \in \mathbb{R}^{3}$, where sub-index $k$ denotes the discrete-time instant $k$.

 The gimbal takes care of the camera orientation, $\mathbf{R}_d \in SO(3)$, counteracting the actual drone orientation as well.
 All these elements are grouped into the state vector, $\mathbf{x}_{d,k}$,